Ever heard of a pyrethrum spray?

 Efficient Insect Killer And Repellant

 As mentioned above a Pyrethrum concentrate contains a highly toxic compound.
 When used in low concentrations, the spray help repel insects from your garden, while high levels eliminate most of these insects altogether.
+It can be used as a flea and tick spray, insect spray or a wasp hornet killer.

 Most of the active ingredients found in pyrethrum spray breaks down after a few days.
 Research shows that this botanical insecticide breaks down much faster when exposed to UV (sun rays) rays.